rukshn/spark-docs/getting-started.md

 ---
-title: Getting Started With CQL Editor
+title: Getting Started With Spark Editor
 ---

 # Getting Started

-## Signup for the CQL editor
+## Signup for the Spark editor

-If you don't have an account, first you need to **sign up** for the CQL editor.
-Currently there are two ways to **sign up** for the CQL Editor.
+If you don't have an account, first you need to **sign up** for the Spark editor.
+Currently there are two ways to **sign up** for the Spark editor.

 - Using your email address
 - Using GitHub